An Improved Method for Coupling Hydrodynamics with Astrophysical Reaction Networks: Tests

 \citet{castro_sdc} introduced a test problem for measuring convergence of a reacting hydrodynamic algorithm.
 This is based on the acoustic pulse problem from \citet{mccorquodalecolella}, and was also used in \citet{strang_rnaas}.
 A periodic domain with a uniform entropy is initialized with a pressure profile with a small perturbation.
 This drives a low amplitude acoustic wave radially outward from the center.
 A simple reaction network with the triple-alpha and $\isotm{C}{12}(\alpha,\gamma)\isotm{O}{16}$ rates releases energy.
 By running at different spatial resolutions with a fixed CFL number so that the timestep scales with resolution, we can compute the convergence rate in space and time.
 In order to demonstrate second-order convergence, the problem must be smooth (so the slope limiters don't kick in severely), which means that the energy release cannot be so vigorous as to drive shocks.

 Tables \ref{table:react_converge_strang} and \ref{table:react_converge_sdc} show the Strang splitting and simplified-SDC convergence respectively.
-The convergence rate is computed by taking log-base-2 of the ratio of adjacent errors.
+We ran each integration method on a domain with $64^2$, $128^2$, $256^2$, $512^2$ zones.
+An error is defined between successive resolutions by coarsening the higher resolution run and taking the L1 norm of the zone-by-zone difference of the two simulations---for example, $\epsilon_{64\rightarrow 128}$ is the error between the $64^2$ and $128^2$ simulations.
+The convergence rate from $\epsilon_{64\rightarrow 128}$ to $\epsilon_{128\rightarrow 256}$ is computed as $\log_2 \epsilon_{64\rightarrow 128}/\epsilon_{128\rightarrow 256}$ and is given in the column between those errors, and likewise for the higher-resolution case.
 A rate of 2.0 indicates second order convergence.
-We see that both methods converge nearly second order, and agree well with each other.
+We see that both methods exhibit convergence at roughly second-order and agree well.
 This demonstrates that both methods are working as designed.